 Receiving customer orders can be easily streamlined by implementing an order management system or inventory management software to sync to your ecommerce platform.
 This can help you track inventory and orders all in one place.

 Processing a customer order refers to the process of verifying order data and making sure it’s accurate (e.g., verifying the shipping address) and that the items ordered are in stock.
 Much of this process is often done using automation and technology, which can help to speed up the order processing stage.
 From there, the order status is updated in real-time and customers can be notified that the order is being processed.

-Once the order has been processed, the order fulfillment stage can begin.
+Once the order has been processed, the order fulfilment stage can begin.
 This involves picking the right items for the order and preparing them to be shipped.

-There are several different order filling options for ecommerce businesses, such as self-fulfilling orders or dropshipping, but the most popular option for ecommerce businesses is to outsource fulfillment to a 3PL or third-party logistics partner.
+There are several different order filling options for ecommerce businesses, such as self-fulfiling orders or dropshipping, but the most popular option for ecommerce businesses is to outsource fulfilment to a 3PL or third-party logistics partner.